 II.
-Practice Scoring Assignments (2)
+Practice Scoring Assignment

-Requirements: You will be given two sample protocols that have been already administered - one each - a WAIS-IV and a WIAT-III.
-Your assignment is to score these, by hand, accurately using the respective manuals.

-Goal: The goal of the assignment is to learn to hand score the main cognitive tests in the field.
-Although computer scoring is available for these tests, many, if not most, of your practicum sites do not have computer scoring.
-In addition, learning to do this with these tests will enable you to hand score most other tests as you will have a sense as to how it is done.
+Requirements: You will be given a sample WAIS-IV protocol that has been already administered.
+Your assignment is to score this, by hand, accurately using the manual.
+Goal: The goal of the assignment is to learn to hand score the main cognitive test in the field.
+Although computer scoring is available for the WAIS-IV, many, if not most, of your practicum sites do not have computer scoring.
+In addition, learning to do this will enable you to hand score most other tests as you will have a sense as to how it is done.

 Point Credit: Anyone who makes less than a "B" on this assignment will need to do an additional assignment and make a "B" or better.
-Each practice assignment is worth 30 points for 60 total points.
+The practice assignment is worth 40 points points.

 Submission: Bring the protocol to class to turn in.
-See schedule below for dates.
+See schedule below for the due date.
 Reminders: